steven-halla/casino_hell/README.md

 5) Create all items in treasure chest
 6) new item menu with graphics
-7) Create message system for when opening treasure chest
 8) Create level up system with text explaining level gain as well as giving players a chioice in stat point
 9) Create all cut scenes, 3 for the bar, 1 for boss area, and 1 for when we find Erika The Chicken girl
 10)  Create  3 more game screens,  1 for the boss(craps), 1 for slots, 1 for Craps
-11) Try and create easy way to make cut scenes with code  like that music software